-- Select samples of data and information from field observations in order to meet a reasonable level of assurance and to meet the materiality requirements of the project, as required by Section 5.1.3 of the VCS Standard; - Perform a risk-based review of the project area and project activities to ensure that the project conformed to the requirements of the verification criteria throughout the verification period; - Confirm the validity of information presented in the non-permanence risk report; and - Assess the extent to which any monitoring was conducted in accordance with the requirements of the validated monitoring plan.
+- Select samples of data and information from field observations in order to meet a reasonable level of assurance and to meet the materiality requirements of the project, as required by Section 5.1.3 of the VCS Standard; - Perform a risk-based review of the project area and project activities to ensure that the project conforms to the validation criteria; and - Confirm the validity of information presented in the non-permanence risk report.

-In fulfilment of the above objectives, the audit team performed an on-site inspection of the project zone on the dates 1 April 2018 through 9 April 2018, and a follow-up visit to speak with a subset of communities, on 12 August 2018 through 14 August 2018.
+In fulfilment of the above objectives, the audit team performed an on-site inspection of the project area on the dates 1 April 2018 through 9 April 2018, and a follow-up visit to speak with a subset of communities, on 12 August 2018 through 14 August 2018.
 The main activities undertaken by the audit team were as follows:

-- Interviewed project personnel (see Section 2.4.1 of this report) to gather information regarding the monitoring procedures and project implementation; - Interviewed residents of several communities (see Section 2.4.2 of this report) located in the immediate vicinity of the project area to confirm the claims of the project proponents with respect to the extent of community engagement; - Carried out on-site inspections of the project's monitoring methodologies through remeasurement of a number of inventory plots located within the project area.
+- Interviewed project personnel (see Section 2.4.1 of this report) to gather information regarding the monitoring procedures and project implementation - Interviewed residents of several communities (see Section 2.4.2 for list of communities visited and dates visited) listed as project communities, and located in the immediate vicinity of the project area to confirm the claims of the project proponents with respect to the extent of community engagement and to confirm other information provided in the PD - Carried out on-site inspections of the project's monitoring methodologies through remeasurement of a number of inventory plots located within the project area (April 2018 dates only)